-Courses are listed with the semester they are offered (fa, sp, su, all).
+Courses are listed numerically with the semester in which they are offered (fa, sp, su, all).
 Some classes are offered during alternate years and are listed as “even” or “odd” to denote the year offered.
 Schedules are subject to change.

 RSCI 506 Auditing Principles (3 units, fa)

 The FDA and all regulatory agencies use inspections and audits to ensure the quality of health care products worldwide, particularly in order to maintain standards when manufacturing is outsourced abroad.
 Audits determine if companies comply with regulations set out in the Food, Drug and Cosmetic Act in the US or comparable requirements in other countries.
 The regulations set out requirements for companies to conduct internal audits of their own manufacturing, storage and distribution activities, including areas such as adverse event reporting, customer complaint handling and recall procedures.
 Regulatory agencies also use audits to ensure that companies conducting animal studies (GLP) and/or human clinical trials (GCP) comply with regulatory requirements.
 Students will be introduced to all aspects of auditing during the development and manufacturing of drugs, devices, dietary supplements and biologics.

 RSCI 507 Quality Systems and Statistical Process Control (2 units, fa)